amalumian/www.malumian.dev/_posts/2025-01-15-nginx-and-docker.md

 systemctl start|reload|restart|stop|status nginx
 ```

-- `start`: Starts the NGINX service.
+- `start` — Starts the NGINX service.
-- `reload`: Reloads the NGINX service to apply changes in configuration without restarting the service.
+- `reload` — Reloads the NGINX service to apply changes in configuration without restarting the service.
-- `restart`: Restarts the NGINX service, which is useful when changes are made that require a full restart.
+- `restart` — Restarts the NGINX service, which is useful when changes are made that require a full restart.
-- `stop`: Stops the NGINX service.
+- `stop` — Stops the NGINX service.
-- `status`: Displays the current status of the NGINX service, including whether it's running or not.
+- `status` — Displays the current status of the NGINX service, including whether it's running or not.

 ### nginx.conf